hotwax/oms-documentation/retailpro/Flows/Inventory/ChallengesInInventorySync.md

 data accurately.

-## Incorrect inventory counts due to partially shipped orders in HC
+## Incorrect inventory counts due to partially shipped orders in HotWax Commerce

 HotWax Commerce sends orders to Retail Pro for invoicing, but only fully fulfilled orders are pushed.
 We will discuss in the Order section on why partially fulfilled orders are excluded.
 Because